-5.2.2.2 HERPTILES
+5.2.3.2 HERPTILES

-5.2.2.2.1 Reptiles
+5.2.3.2.1 Reptiles

-A survey conducted within the study sites yielded insights into the reptile diversity, unveiling a total of four distinct reptile species belonging to three families and four genera.
+A survey conducted within the study sites yielded valuable insights into the reptile diversity, unveiling a total of five distinct reptile species belonging to three families and four genera.
 These findings shed light on the intriguing world of reptiles and their distribution patterns within the region.
-The recorded reptile species primarily fall under the order Sauria.
-This order has advantageous characteristics commonly exhibited by most lizards.
+The recorded reptile species primarily fall under the orders Serpentes Sauria and Iguania.
+Orders Sauria and Iguania have advantageous characteristics commonly exhibited by most lizards.
 These reptiles showcase remarkable adaptations such as well-developed limbs, enabling them to navigate their surroundings with agility and hold their heads high above the ground.